 Diet: High GI Foods and Dairy

 If you think your dairy intake might be the cause of your acne, it’s easily rectified.
 Cut down or eliminate dairy and try some dairy-free alternatives such as nut milk and the various dairy-free food options now available on supermarket shelves.
-If you’re unsure whether your diet is balanced as a result, speaking with a dietician will help to ease your concerns and put a proper plan in place.

 If you don’t think your acne warrants a doctor’s visit, you can try out a topical cream from your local pharmacy.
 Anything containing benzoyl peroxide or retinoid is always a good bet.